nixworks/public/news/2017/02/10/index.md

 Major funding commitment to help ‘virtually bankrupt’ country shake off legacy of dictatorship, as President Adama Barrow promises better life for Gambians

 ### [Aboard Air Force One, President Trump tells reporters he is considering issuing a revised policy banning citizens of certain countries traveling to the United States. ](/news/2017/02/10/aboard-air-force-one-president-trump-tells-reporters-he-is-considering-issuing-a-revised-policy-banning-citizens-of-certain-countries-trave.md)
-U.S. President Donald Trump is considering issuing a new executive order banning citizens of certain countries traveling to the United States after his initial attempt to clamp down on immigration and refugees snarled to a halt amid political and judicial chaos.
+ U.S. President Donald Trump is considering issuing a new executive order banning citizens of certain countries traveling to the United States after his initial

 ### [A judge in Peru issues an arrest warrant for former President Alejandro Toledo for allegedly receiving US$20 million in bribes from Odebrecht, a Brazilian construction company, in exchange for a contract deal to build a transoceanic highway between Brazil and the Peruvian coast.
 Toledo denies any wrongdoing. ](/news/2017/02/10/a-judge-in-peru-issues-an-arrest-warrant-for-former-president-alejandro-toledo-for-allegedly-receiving-us-20-million-in-bribes-from-odebrech.md)
 _Context: $, Alejandro Toledo, Brazil, Odebrecht, Peru, President, bribes_